Probing initial isocurvature perturbation with 21cm one-point statistics

 In this study, we utilize the publicly available semi-numerical simulation code \texttt{21cmFAST} \citep{2007ApJ...669..663M,2011MNRAS.411..955M} to simulate the cosmic 21cm line signal.
 This code efficiently generates large-scale 21cm signal maps, including brightness temperature maps, ionized fraction distributions, and power spectra.
 Our simulations are performed with a box size of 300 cMpc and $200^3$ pixel grids, achieving a resolution of 1.5 cMpc per pixel.
 The simulations span redshifts from $z=30$ to $z=6$, capturing the evolution of the 21cm signal over a wide range of epochs and scales.
 These settings are essential for studying the interplay between small- and large-scale features in the 21cm signal and their connection to cosmic history.

 To evaluate the robustness of the constraints on isocurvature fluctuation, we employ three astrophysical models, summarized in Table~\ref{tab:pure_astro_params_3models}.
 These models represent different parameter sets constrained by HERA observations.
 The key parameters include the $\alpha_*$ (index of the stellar-to-halo mass relation), $M_\mathrm{turn}$ (minimum halo mass for star formation), $t_*$ (normalized star formation timescale), and the X-ray luminosity-to-star formation rate ratio (a comprehensive explanation of the model \citep{Park_2019}).
 Each of these parameters significantly influences the 21cm global signal and its power spectrum.
-In our framework, we do not introduce a single star formation efficiency (SFE) parameter; instead, the \emph{effective} star-formation efficiency is controlled jointly by $(\alpha_*, M_\mathrm{turn}, t_*)$.
+In our framework, we do not introduce a single star formation efficiency (SFE) parameter; instead, the effective star-formation efficiency is controlled jointly by $(\alpha_*, M_\mathrm{turn}, t_*)$.
 Intuitively, for halos above $M_\mathrm{turn}$ the efficiency increases roughly with halo mass as $(M_h/M_\mathrm{turn})^{\alpha_*}$, while $t_*$ sets the overall normalization (shorter $t_*$ implies higher effective SFE at fixed $M_h$).